openthc/rpi/scale/README.md

  * Redis+Pub/Sub
  * etc

 ## USB to Serial

 - ID 0403:6001 Future Technology Devices International, Ltd FT232 Serial (UART) IC
 - ID 067b:2303 Prolific Technology, Inc. PL2303 Serial Port - Generic or Trendnet TU-S9

 ## Scale

+This service works with nearly any scale that feeds data in via serial connection.
+The script configuration may need to be adjusted for the serial port parameters.
+Some scales output their data in different formats, this script doesn't care but the next consumer might.

 ### A&D FX-300i